 - recurring composure and rigid self-control (absolute absence of facial mimicry - so-called "poker face" - and of manual micro gestures); however, very brief but acute and impulsive behaviors of snobbery, impatience, retreat, fugue.

-- very wide movements of arms and of legs (never spontaneous, always mechanical and almost robotic), with stiffness and absence of flexion in the elbows, in the knees and in the torso.
+- very wide movements of arms and of legs (never spontaneous, always mechanical and almost robotic, with a rather martial gait), with stiffness and absence or shortage of flexion in the elbows, in the knees and in the torso.

 - tendency to walk with head well erect, or with the head much tilted forward (but keeping your back straight).

 - walking putting at the ground, above all, the toes of foot (and very little the heel): so-called "toe-walking".
 From sitting, rests on the ground above all the heels.
 In any case, poor contact with the ground.